 Prozac does not cure anxiety disorders, but it is considered a safe and effective way to help patients manage their anxiety-related symptoms.
 It has been FDA-approved to treat patients with:

 - Panic disorder: An anxiety disorder that causes patients to suffer from regular, spontaneous, and extreme bouts of fear or terror called panic attacks.

-- Obsessive-compulsive disorder (OCD): An anxiety disorder in which patients struggle with intrusive thoughts or sensations (called obsessions) and develop repetitive behavioral patterns—called compulsions—in an ineffective attempt to stave them off.
+- Obsessive-compulsive disorder (OCD): An anxiety disorder in which patients are impacted by intrusive thoughts or sensations (called obsessions) and develop repetitive behavioral patterns—called compulsions—in an ineffective attempt to stave them off.